 Sustainability

-To access Bactiguard’s Annual and Sustainability Report 2024 here.
+To access Bactiguard’s Annual and Sustainability Report 2025 here.

 The challenges with healthcare-associated infections and antimicrobial resistance are at the top of the global health and sustainability agenda.
 The costs of healthcare associated infections, many of which are linked to medical devices, are increasing drastically, and antimicrobial resistance is the cause of death for millions of people around the world.
 Bactiguard’s infection prevention coating technology, which is both safe and biocompatible, is a crucial link in the healthcare value chain in the struggle against antimicrobial resistance and has the potential to address one of the medical needs in global health care that has not yet been met.
 Our vision is to become the global standard of care for preventing medical device related infections.
 Bactiguard’s coating technology is licensed to leading global MedTech companies.
 License partners apply our technology to their medical devices and sell them either under their own brands or in partnership with Bactiguard.
-Through license partnerships, we gain access to a large global market for medical devices, and our technology becomes available to as many patients as possible while we achieve profitability.
+Through license partnerships, we gain access to a large global market for medical devices, and our technology becomes available to as many patients as possible as we achieve profitability.
 Profitability goes hand in hand with Bactiguard’s purpose to champion a healthier world by preventing infections.
 Our main stakeholders are global MedTech companies, key opinion leaders in research, health and medical care, employees, and our shareholders.
-Taking these into account, we focus on the sustainability issues that are most material for Bactiguard, where we can make the greatest difference
+Taking these into account, we focus on the sustainability issues that are most material for Bactiguard, where we can make the greatest difference.

 Promoting UN SDG 3

-Bactiguard’s infection prevention technology promotes UN Sustainable Development Goal 3: Good health and well-being.
+Bactiguard’s infection prevention technology promotes UN Sustainable Development Goal 3:Good health and well-being.
 According to the World Health Organization (WHO), antimicrobial resistance is one of the most serious threats to global health and modern medicine.
-Bactiguard’s coating technology is a crucial link in the healthcare value chain in the struggle
+Bactiguard’s coating technology is a crucial link in the healthcare value chain in the struggle against both healthcare-associated infections and antimicrobial resistance.
+For example, clinical studies show that the risk for catheter related urinary tract infections decreased 69 percent when the medical devices were coated with Bactiguard’s coating.

 Sustainability at Bactiguard